 2. Assemble veggies on a platter.
 Top with slices of tofu.
 Whisk together pesto and 1/4 olive oil until combined, and pour sauce over everything.
 Garnish with parmesan cheese, toasted pine nuts, and fresh basil.
 Woot woot.

 *Yea, I know most of the produce listed here aren't technically vegetables.
-For all intents and purposes, let's just go
+For all intents and purposes, let's just go with it.

 But Wait...There's More!!!